morrownr/88x2bu/README.md

 ```
 ### Recommended Router Settings for WiFi

-Note: These are general recommendations based on years of experience but may not apply to your situation so testing to see if any help fix your problem is recommended.
+Note: These are general recommendations, some of which may not apply to your specific situation.

-Security: Use WPA2-AES.
-Do not use WPA or WPA2 mixed mode or TKIP.
+Security: Set WPA2-AES or WPA2-AES/WPA3-SAE mixed mode if available.
+Do not set WPA2 mixed mode or WPA or TKIP.

-Channel Width for 2.4G: Use 20 MHz fixed width.
+Channel width for 2.4G: Set 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.

-Channel width for 5G: Using a 40 MHz fixed width may help in some situations.

-Channels for 2.4G: Use 1 or 6 or 11.
-Do not use automatic channel selection.
+Channels for 2.4G: Set channel 1 or 6 or 11 depending on the congestion at your location.
+Do not set automatic channel selection.

-Mode for 2.4G: Use G/N or B/G/N. Do not use N only.
+Mode for 2.4G: If you no long use B or G capable devices, set N only.

 Network names: Do not set the 2.4G Network and the 5G Network to the same name.
-Note: Many routers come with both networks set to the same name.
+Note: Unfortunately many routers come with both networks set to the same name.

-Power Saving: Set to off.
-This can help in some situations.
-If you try turning it off and you see no improvement then set it back to on so as to save electricity.
+Channels for 5G: Not all devices are capable of using DFS channels.
+It may be necessary to set channel 36 or 149 fixed depending on the congestion at your location.

+Best location for the router: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.

+Checking congestion: There are apps available for smart phones that allow you to check the congestion levels on wifi channels.
+The apps generally go by the name of WiFi Analyzer.

-After making these changes, reboot the router.
+After making and saving changes, reboot the router.

 ### Set regulatory domain to correct setting in OS